seecr/autotest/README.rst

 Core Options
 ------------

-The core knows three options.
+The core knows four options.
 Hooks may support additional options.
 Options can be given to any of these calls:

 - ``basic_config(**options)``,
 - ``__call__(**options)``,